arp242/arp242.net/code/packman.vim/index.markdown

 -----------------------

-Using packman is simple: define the plugins you want in `packman.conf` and run it to install new plugins and update existing ones..
+Using packman is simple: define the plugins you want in `packman.conf` and run it to install new plugins and update existing ones.
 Packman will try to load the configuration file from `~/.vim/packman.conf` or `packman.conf` in the the current directory.